matjlars/funky/README.md

 f()->greeter->greet();
 ```

-This causes the funky framework to automatically load the greeter class, instantiate it as an object and save that reference, so the second time you use j()->greeter, it is actually the same object.
+This causes the funky framework to automatically load the greeter class, instantiate it as an object and save that reference, so the second time you use f()->greeter, it is actually the same object.
 This is literally all the Funky framework does (which is a good thing, that means it's *very* lightweight), and from there, it's all about the great services that only get loaded if you use them.